Koveror/Sim-City/doc/README.md

 Exception handling is used when user wants to change the rates that 1) change lights and 2) buildings spawn vehicles, as both of these require user input.
 The try catch loop ensures that if user enters invalid argument or invalid value, the software throws an error, forcing to retry, or type -1 to cancel the operation.
 Exception handling is also used when the user wants to load a map.

 #### Rule of three
-Rule of three (and rule of zero) is enforced in every part of our software: For example, see vehicle.cpp.
+Rule of three (and rule of zero) is enforced in every part of our software: For example, vehicle class has a (virtual) destructor, copy constructor and copy assignment.

 #### Dynamic binding and virtual classes/functions
 Vehicle class uses dynamic binding, as we have derived classes for vehicles.
 For example, virtual destructor is required for base class Vehicle.